nhsd-exeter/dos-integration/documentation/adr/002-Reporting-approach.md

 * Difficult to get access to Splunk.
 Slow and very restrictive permissions.
 * Splunk’s limited job search rate
-* To generate a report the use must understand how to write Splunk queries
+* To generate a report the user must understand how to write Splunk queries
 * Control of our reporting is in Splunk's hands
 * Logs may not reach Splunk (very low possibility)